Daniel Carleton Gajdusek: "Unconventional viruses"

-Child molestation allegations and convictions
+Child molestation convictions

 In the course of his research trips in the South Pacific, Gajdusek had brought 56 mostly male children back to live with him in the United States and provided them with the opportunity to receive high school and college education.
 One of these boys, now a grown man, later accused Gajdusek of molesting him as a child.

 Gajdusek was charged with child molestation in April 1996, based on incriminating entries in published journals, his personal diary, and statements from a victim.
 In journals published and distributed by the NIH, Gajdusek wrote about sex between men and boys in New Guinea, Micronesia, and other Polynesian islands, and about his own sexual experiences with boys during his research trips.

 Gajdusek pleaded guilty in 1997 and, under a plea bargain, was sentenced to 12 months in jail.
 After his release in 1998, he was permitted to serve his five-year unsupervised probation in Europe.
 He never returned to the United States and lived in Amsterdam, spending winters in Tromsø, Norway, where the polar night around the winter solstice helped him to do more work.

 Gajdusek's treatment was denounced in October 1996 as anti-elitist and unduly harsh by controversial former Edinburgh University psychologist Chris Brand.

 The documentary The Genius and the Boys by Bosse Lindquist, first shown on BBC Four on June 1, 2009, notes that "seven men testified in confidentiality about Gajdusek having had sex with them when they were boys", that four said "the sex was untroubling", while for three of them "the sex was a shaming, abusive, and a violation".
 One of these boys, the son of a friend and now an adult, appears in the film.
 Furthermore, Gajdusek openly admits to molesting boys and his approval of incest.
 The film tries to analyse Gajdusek's sexual behaviour, and also to understand his motivations for science, exploration, and life.